TableFlipStudio/Dont-Get-Expelled/README.md

 Go to Python's website (<https://www.python.org>), then **Downloads** section and click the *Download* button.
 Save the installation file and open it.
 Follow instructions of the Python installer. **Make sure that the *add Python to Path* box is checked, otherwise you will have to do several more things you don't want to do** (Forgot to do it anyway?
-See the end of this section for instructions on how to fix it).
+See the Q&A section for instructions on how to fix it).
 ![python and path](https://raw.githubusercontent.com/TabeFlipStudio/Dont-Get-Expelled/main/gamefiles/images/manual_images/python_install.png)

 ### Install Python libraries